zkoss/zkdoc/zk_component_ref/Slider.md

 # Minimal Position

-Slider supports minimal position, which can be changed by the minpos property as follows.
+{% include versionSince\| 7.0.1 %} Slider supports minimal position,
+which can be changed by the minpos property as follows.

 ![](min_slider.png)